oracle/node-oracledb/doc/api.md

 user name or a proxy of the form *alison[fred]*.
 See the [Client Access Through a Proxy][7] section in the Oracle Call Interface manual for more details about proxy authentication.

+If `homogeneous` is *false*, then the pool user name and password need to be specified only if the application wants that user to proxy the users supplied in subsequent `pool.getConnection()` calls.

 #### <a name="createpoolpoolcallback"></a> 3.3.1.2 `createPool()`: Callback Function